linschris/git-tutorial/README.md

 ![Git Repo GIF](images/getting-started/git-create-repo.gif)

-Great!
-All is left is to link the online Github repository with your current local repository on your computer.
+<h3 align="center">Great!
+All that's left is to link the online Github repository with your current local repository on your computer.</h3>

 ## Linking Local Repository With Github Repository